 Remove from freezer and, using a spatula, lift potatoes off of the cookie sheets.

 Bend the bags around to break up the slabs of frozen potatoes.
 Label bags and place in the freezer.

 Your hashbrowns can now be used in any recipe calling for hashbrowns, even casseroles.
-To make old-fashioned hashbrowns for breakfast, put 2 – 4 tablspoons of oil, either olive oil or canola, in the bottom of a large skillet and heat on medium high.
+To make old-fashioned hashbrowns for breakfast, put 2 – 6 tablspoons of oil (depending on the size of your skillet but barely covering the bottom), either olive oil or vegetable or coconut, in the bottom of a large skillet and heat on medium high.
 When heated, add hashbrowns to about 3/4 – 1 inch deep and salt to taste.